quoctuan0405/openapi-visualizer/README.md

 ![Data flow](./public/data-flow.png)

 - First, the selected item change (`store/selectedItem.ts`)
-- The subscribe function in `store/reactFlow.ts` add its corresponding tree to the canvas
+- The subscribe function in `store/reactFlow.ts` listen to selected item changed will add its corresponding tree to the canvas
 - The `components/node-layout` using [Dagre.js](https://github.com/dagrejs/dagre/wiki) will calculate layout and update back into the reactFlow store

 See all my diagrams in the `/docs` folder.